cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 - Default pipeline is 3D: assets, lights, camera, and renderer run on GridKey + Screen Grid traversal; depth toggles remain only as debug controls.

 **Remaining cleanup (debug/tile only)**
-- Screen Grid currently clamps traversal to `world_z = 0`; lift once camera/culling support full multi-z rendering (`ENGINE/render/warped_screen_grid.cpp`).
-- Tile chunk culling remains power-of-two/tile-only in `ENGINE/render/grid_tile_renderer.*`; keep gated to tiles.
+- Tile chunk culling remains power-of-two/tile-only in `ENGINE/render/grid_tile_renderer.*` and `ChunkManager`; keep gated to tiles or migrate when the tile system becomes 3D-aware.
-- LightMap sampling assumes floor height with a fallback radius (`ENGINE/world/chunk.cpp`); extend to arbitrary `world_z` when ready.
-- Debug flat camera toggle (`WarpedScreenGrid::flat_camera_debug`) remains for comparison and should be removed once depth is fully stable.

 ---